 How Foel Fach Wind Farm could look from Cae’r Garreg

-We are undertaking a statutory pre-application consultation on our draft plans for the proposed Foel Fach Wind Farm, a new wind farm on land to the north-east of Frongoch, near Bala.
+Between 15 December 2025 and 9 February 2026 we undertook a statutory pre-application consultation on our draft plans for the proposed Foel Fach Wind Farm, a new wind farm on land to the north-east of Frongoch, near Bala.

 About Foel Fach Wind Farm